davidfokkema/textual-plot/README.md

 MinimalApp().run()
 ```
 The code is quite simple.
 You simply include a `PlotWidget` in your compose method and after your UI has finished composing, you can start plotting data.
 The `plot()` method takes `x` and `y` data which should be array-like.
 It can be lists, or NumPy arrays, or really anything that can be turned into a NumPy array which is what's used internally.
 The `plot()` method further accepts a `line_style` argument which accepts Textual styles like `"white"`, `"red on blue3"`, etc. For standard low-resolution plots, it does not make much sense to specify a background color since the text character used for plotting is a full block filling an entire cell.

+### High-resolution plotting

 The plot widget supports high-resolution plotting where the character does not take up the full cell:

 ![screenshot of minimal hires example](docs/images/screenshot-minimal-hires.png)